thebkv/bkv/ruth02.md

 ### What Happens

-Ruth is surprised by Boaz's treatment and asks why he has taken notice of her.
+Ruth is surprised that Boaz has taken personal notice of her.

 ### The Key

-Ruth understands the difference between the right to glean and the favor Boaz is showing her.
+Ruth knows that something more than ordinary gleaning is happening.

-The law permits her to gather.

-Boaz has personally taken knowledge of her.
+The law gives the stranger access to what is left in the field.
+Boaz has taken knowledge of Ruth herself.

-That is why she asks about grace.
+That is why she calls it grace.

 ### BKV

-The movement of the chapter has become more personal.

-At first, Ruth discovers that there is provision for **someone in her condition**.

-Now she discovers that **she herself has been seen**.

-Divine order makes room for the stranger.
-Grace takes knowledge of the person standing there.
+Ruth came looking for provision and finds herself seen.

+That is the first change in her relationship to the field.

+She is no longer simply an unknown woman gathering behind the workers.

+Someone knows who she is.

 ---

 ### Ruth 2:11–12 — Under the Wings of the LORD

-Boaz tells Ruth:
+Boaz tells Ruth that he has heard:

-> “It hath fully been shewed me, all that thou hast done unto thy mother in law…”
+> “all that thou hast done unto thy mother in law since the death of thine husband.”

-He recalls how she left her father, mother, and native land and came among a people she had not previously known.
+He knows that she left her father, mother, and homeland and came among a people she had not known.

 Then he says:

 > “The LORD recompense thy work, and a full reward be given thee of the LORD God of Israel, under whose wings thou art come to trust.”

-### What Happens

-Boaz explains that Ruth's loyalty to Naomi is already known and describes her arrival in Israel as coming under the wings of the LORD.

 ### The Key

-This interprets Ruth's decision in Chapter 1.
+Boaz gives us the chapter's own interpretation of Ruth's journey.

-Ruth had said:
+In Chapter 1 Ruth said:

 > “thy people shall be my people, and thy God my God.”

-Boaz now describes that same movement as seeking refuge under God's wings.
+Now Boaz says she has come under the wings of the LORD.

 The Hebrew word translated **wings** is **כָּנָף — kanaph**.
-It can refer to a wing, edge, or the corner of a garment.
+It can mean a wing or the edge of a garment.

-That word will return in Ruth 3 when Ruth asks Boaz:
+That becomes important in Chapter 3, when Ruth asks Boaz:

 > “spread therefore thy skirt over thine handmaid.”

-The connection begins here.
+The same word appears there.

 ### BKV

-Ruth has come beneath the refuge of God, and the chapter shows what that refuge begins to look like on the ground.
+Ruth chose the God of Israel before she knew what that choice would look like.

-She has access to glean because of God's law.

-She is protected because Boaz uses his authority rightly.

-She receives water, food, safety, and abundance.

-The spiritual statement and the physical circumstances belong together.

-God's wing is becoming visible through ordered human faithfulness.
+Now she is beginning to find out.

+The refuge of God is taking visible form around her through food, safety, kindness, and a place to remain.

+And the image of the wing is not finished.
+In the next chapter, Ruth will ask Boaz himself to spread that wing over her through the responsibility of redemption.

 ---

-### Ruth 2:13 — Comfort Before Belonging

-Ruth tells Boaz:

-> “thou hast comforted me…”

-Yet she also says:

-> “though I be not like unto one of thine handmaidens.”

-### What Happens

-Ruth receives Boaz's words with gratitude while acknowledging that she does not yet belong to his household.

-### The Key

-This preserves an important stage in Ruth's movement.

-She has been welcomed and protected, but she has not yet entered the house.

-The book does not hurry past the middle.

-### BKV

-There is real grace in being received before full establishment has arrived.

-Ruth does not need to pretend she has already reached the end of her journey in order to value what has been given now.

-She has a field.

-She has safety.

-She has provision.

-That is enough for this stage.

----

-### Ruth 2:14 — The Gleaner Eats with the Reapers
+### Ruth 2:13–14 — Ruth Is Invited to Eat

+Ruth thanks Boaz for comforting her even though she does not have the standing of one of his own servants.

-Boaz tells Ruth:
+At mealtime Boaz tells her:

-> “At mealtime come thou hither, and eat of the bread…”
+> “come thou hither, and eat of the bread…”

-He gives her parched grain.
+He gives her parched grain, and:

-The text says:

 > “she did eat, and was sufficed, and left.”

 ### What Happens

-Ruth is invited to eat with the workers.
-She eats until she is satisfied and has food remaining.
+Ruth eats with the reapers until she is satisfied and has food left over.

 ### The Key

-The woman who entered the field to gather leftover grain is now invited to the meal.

-The movement is subtle but important.

-She began behind the reapers.
+Ruth came into the field hoping to gather what others left behind.

-Now she sits among them.
+Now she is sitting with them and eating.

-And the text emphasizes that she receives enough.
+She has not entered Boaz's household, but the distance has already begun to close.

 ### BKV

-The famine architecture is reversing.
+The chapter is moving from survival toward abundance.

-Ruth came looking for what she could gather from the ground and finds herself eating until satisfied.

-The provision also exceeds her own need, because she later carries what remains home to Naomi.
+Ruth receives enough to satisfy her own hunger, and what remains will go home to Naomi.

-What fills Ruth begins to feed another person.
+The provision is already beginning to reach beyond Ruth herself.

 ---

-### Ruth 2:15–16 — Grain Is Left Deliberately
+### Ruth 2:15–16 — More Than the Minimum

-After Ruth returns to work, Boaz tells his servants:
+When Ruth returns to gleaning, Boaz tells his workers:

 > “Let her glean even among the sheaves, and reproach her not.”